Stevie-okay/short_sortV2/README.md

 - **Ctrl+C**: Close application via command line or simply **X** close it.

 ### Reset Watched Videos
-Once a Video is watched it's hash will be stored in the local SQLIght database, if you start it again already watched videos will be skipped.
+-Once a Video is watched it's hash will be stored in the local SQLIght database, if you start short-short.py another time again **already watched videos will be skipped.**
-To rewatch already viewed videos, simply delete the `watched_videos.db` file in the script folder.
+-To rewatch already viewed videos, simply delete the `watched_videos.db` file in the script folder.

-Info: This version does not include .mkv files.
+-Info: This version does not include .mkv files.
 Transcoding/ffmpeg was removed too for simplicity.